Center Schedule

 Center Activities

 I don’t do the Daily Five.
-I know that many people do, but I found it to be way to much prep, wasted time doing the status of the class and a lack of students just focused on good books.
+I know that many people do, but I found it to be way too much prep, wasted time doing the status of the class, and a lack of students just focused on good books.
 If Daily Five works for you, go for it!

 Here is a look at the activities my students did during reading centers.